-Civic engagement refers to the collective advancement of a community’s quality of life, through the recognition that each person shares the responsibility for addressing social and institutional challenges that that community faces.
+Civic engagement in Hawaii refers to the collective advancement of a community’s well-being, through the recognition that each person shares the responsibility for addressing social and institutional challenges that community faces.
 Civic engagement may be political or non-political in nature.
-Voter participation and volunteerism are two of the most common markers of civic engagement.
+Voter participation and volunteerism are two of the most common data points of civic engagement.

 Currently, community-level data on civic engagement in Hawaii is limited to a single indicator: